-By 1871, Rossetti had started to take chloral with whisky to cure his insomnia but it accentuated his depression and paranoia.
-This was the year that Rossetti was attacked by a
+By 1871, Rossetti had started to take chloral with whisky to cure his insomnia but it

 (Note that chloral or chloral hydrate dissolves in water or alcohol and was prescribed in the nineteenth century as a sedative.
 It became a recreational drug and in alcohol was called 'knockout drops' and was used to prepare a Mickey Finn.
 Michael Finn managed the Lone Star Saloon in Chicago and he or his 'house girls' would slip clients chloral hydrate.
 They then dragged them to a back room, robbed them and dumped them in an alley.
 When they awoke the next morning they would be unable to remember what happened.)